Samantha Irby

 Samantha McKiver Irby (born February 13, 1980) is an American comedian, essayist, blogger, and television writer.
 She is the creator and author of the blog bitches gotta eat, where she writes humorous observations about her own life and modern society more broadly.
 Her books We Are Never Meeting in Real Life and Wow, No Thank You. were both New York Times best-sellers.
 She is a recipient of the 2021 Lambda Literary Award for bisexual nonfiction.

-She has been a writer and/or co-producer for TV shows including HBO's reboot of Sex and the City, Work in Progress, Shrill, and Tuca & Bertie.
-In 2016, FX announced that they had purchased the television rights to Irby's 2013 memoir Meaty and her blog, with the intent to adapt them into a series.
+She has been a writer and/or co-producer for TV shows including HBO's Sex and the City reboot And Just Like That..., as well as Work in Progress, Shrill, and Tuca & Bertie.
+In 2016, FX announced that it had purchased the television rights to Irby's 2013 memoir Meaty and her blog, with the intent to adapt them into a series.

 Early life

-Samantha McKiver Irby’s middle name is her maternal grandmother's maiden name.
+Samantha McKiver Irby's middle name is her maternal grandmother's maiden name.
 She was born on February 13, 1980, and grew up in Evanston, Illinois.
+She attended Evanston Township High School.
 Her mother was a nurse.

 In several interviews and books, Irby has discussed caring for her mother, who had multiple sclerosis, as a teenager.
 Irby attended Northern Illinois University, but dropped out after her mother's death.
 Her father was in and out of her life.
-His death - from hypothermia after suffering multiple heart attacks and strokes - happened 6 months prior to her mother's death.
+His death—from hypothermia after suffering multiple heart attacks and strokes—happened six months before her mother's death.
 Irby began writing in the late 2000s when she started a Myspace blog.